harsha-kadekar/harsha-kadekar.github.io/_posts/2024-07-20-book-summary-the-practicing-mind.md

 	- Let children know of your current problems in a lighter way so that they observe you and understand how you will be dealing with problems
 	- Listen to kids when they something.
 Do not just ignore their talks.
 	- Remind them of their commitments.
+- When dealing with emotionally charged up discussion with your mind or in an emotional trap/guilt trip - ask yourself  `What then?`
+	- I should have done like that then things will be different. - `What then?`
+	- I should have replied like this then I could have taught them a lesson - `What then?`